bmfbp/bmfbp/docs/builder.md

 Events and wires are currently not typed.
 Think of a 1/4” guitar cord plug that plugs into any 1/4” jack, regardless of whether the wire carries an audio signal or +-5V (or whatever).

+Pins have textual names that are positioned near the beginning and/or arrowhead of lines.

+Offboard pins[^fn3] are signified with ellipses (and circles) with the pin names inside the ellipses.

 Boxes are completely concurrent.
 Ordering of event data cannot be known.

 We do guarantee that an event output on a wire reaches all destination inputs “in the same order” (and appear in the input queues of all receivers “in the same order”).
-Events on wires are atomic and not interruptible.[^fn3]
+Events on wires are atomic and not interruptible.[^fn4]

-In the least-efficient case, boxes can be implemented as O/S Processes[^fn4].
-The system works like a bunch of communicating state machines,[^fn5] where an incoming event causes a state change[^fn6].
-More cpu-efficient implementations can be constructed using closures, Duff’s devices, etc.[^fn7]
+In the least-efficient case, boxes can be implemented as O/S Processes[^fn5].
+The system works like a bunch of communicating state machines,[^fn6] where an incoming event causes a state change[^fn7].
+More cpu-efficient implementations can be constructed using closures, Duff’s devices, etc.[^fn8]

 ## Builder ##